 The primary advantage of an ARM over an interest-only mortgage is that you’re paying down a little bit of the principal with each monthly payment, which enables you to pay less in interest over time.

 You can also enjoy a lower payment than a typical fixed-rate mortgage during the initial teaser period of the loan, which is when you’re only paying the low introductory rate.
 Unlike with an interest-only loan, the rate of an ARM won’t adjust once per year after the initial interest-only period is through.
 This means you get some of the advantage of an interest-only mortgage without the higher risk that comes along with it.

 Disadvantages Of An ARM

 The big disadvantage of an ARM is that the rate does adjust after the initial fixed period.
+An ARM is less risky than an interest-only loan, but there remains a degree of uncertainty.
 Still, there are things you can do to minimize the impact.

-Beyond switching into a fixed-rate loan as discussed above, you can also pay down the principal by making extra payments every month.
-That way, when your loan does re-amortize when the rate adjusts, your required monthly payment can be lower because you don’t have as much of the balance left.
+Beyond switching to a fixed-rate mortgage, you can also pay down the principal by making extra payments every month.
+That way, when your mortgage does reamortize when the rate adjusts, your required monthly payment can be lower because you don’t have as much of the balance left.
 This lowers your monthly payment.

-If you think that an ARM might be right for you, you can check out options for this and other loans online through Rocket Mortgage® by Quicken Loans.
+If you think that an ARM might be right for you, you can check out options for this and other loans online through Rocket Mortgage®.
 If you’d rather get started over the phone, you can give one of our Home Loan Experts a call at (800) 785-4788.
-If you still have questions, share them with us and we can we can answer them in the comments below.